RSS Feed

 Shuar Medicine People

-The Amazon has the world's largest river basin and supplies one fifth of the world's freshwater.
-It is also the world’s largest rainforest and is home to one-third of all animal and plant species alive today.
-The Acai berry is just one of the fruits that have been discovered in this vast region.
-One of the more prominent tribes in the region is called Shuar.
-The tribe’s healers, also known as Uwishin, worked with medicinal plants.
-They were highly regarded by the people and were believed to know all the secrets of the rainforest.
-The Uwishins gained a great deal of knowledge of medicinal plants through experimentation and research, as they attempt to find solutions and remedies to the natives’ diseases.
+The Amazon has the world's largest river basin and supplies one fifth of the world's freshwater.(7) It is also the world’s largest rainforest, home to one-third of all animal and plant species alive today.(8) One of the more prominent tribes in the region is called Shuar.(9) The tribe’s healers, also known as Uwishin, worked with medicinal plants and are said to know all the secrets of the rainforest.(10) The Uwishins gained a great deal of knowledge of medicinal plants through experimentation and research to find remedies for the natives’ health issues.

 Fresh Acai Berry Juice